Athletics Service to School Award: Graduate Students

 - Meeting New York Institute of Technology's standards of satisfactory academic progress toward degree completion

-- Meeting the NCAA Progress toward degree standards for satisfactory academic progress toward degree completion in compliance with the Division II Manual.
-All student-athletes are required declare a major with the Office of the Registrar by their fifth semester.
+- Meeting the NCAA standards for satisfactory academic progress toward degree completion in compliance with the Division II Manual.
+All student-athletes are required to declare a major with the Office of the Registrar by their fifth semester.

-- Division II 14.4.1 Progress-Toward-Degree Requirements: To be eligible to represent an institution in intercollegiate athletics competition, a student-athlete shall maintain progress toward a baccalaureate or equivalent degree at that institution.
+- Division II 14.4.1 Progress-Toward-Degree Requirements: To be eligible to represent an institution in intercollegiate athletics competition, a student-athlete shall maintain progress toward a second baccalaureate or master's degree at that institution.
 (See Constitution 22.214.171.124 regarding the obligations of members to publish their progress-toward-degree requirements for student-athletes.)

-This Athletic Service to School Award may be revoked, canceled, and/or nonrenewed for any of the following reasons:
+This Athletic Service to School Award may be revoked, canceled, and/or not renewed for any of the following reasons:

 - Failure to sign and return the New York Institute of Technology Athletic Service to School Award Agreement within two weeks of the date of issue